Azure-Samples/qdrant-azure/Azure-Container-Apps/README.md

 ###### Azure PowerShell

-Deploy the Azure Container Instance with a new storage account volume using the Azure Bicep template `main.bicep` located in this directory.
+Deploy the Azure Container Apps with a new storage account volume using the Azure Bicep template `main.bicep` located in this directory.

 To deploy using the Azure Powershell, open the Powershell command line and run the following command: